LaunchCode-Education-Archived/csharp-web-development/src/chapters/web-apis/studio.rst

 .. figure:: figures/list-coding-events-request.png
    :alt: Postman view of Accept header configured in request

-   Postman view of Accept header configured in request
+   The request Accept header is given a value of "application/json"

 To issue the request, you can select the blue *Send* button on the right of the window, or use the *ctrl + enter* keyboard shortcut.